liuzuxin/OSRL/README.md

 ---

 **OSRL (Offline Safe Reinforcement Learning)** offers a collection of elegant and extensible implementations of state-of-the-art offline safe reinforcement learning (RL) algorithms.
 Aimed at propelling research in offline safe RL, OSRL serves as a solid foundation to implement, benchmark, and iterate on safe RL solutions.
+This repository is heavily inspired by the [CORL](https://github.com/tinkoff-ai/CORL) library for offline RL, check them out too!

 The OSRL package is a crucial component of our larger benchmarking suite for offline safe learning, which also includes [DSRL](https://github.com/liuzuxin/DSRL) and [FSRL](https://github.com/liuzuxin/FSRL), and is built to facilitate the development of robust and reliable offline safe RL solutions.